Micrified/libdsm/README.md

 # DSM

-DSM, for Distributed Shared Memory, is a set of programs that enables processes to share memory between machines with similar hardware.
+This repository contains a DSM in the form of a drag and drop library.
+The abbreviation "DSM" stands for Distributed Shared Memory.
+A DSM system allows processes across different machines to share a logically identical memory space.
+This allows variables to be shared transparently.

-The constituent programs are
+The following programs compose the DSM library:
 1. A session daemon.
 2. A session server.
 3. An arbiter (local server).

-The system guarantees atomic access to primitive types (anything up to quads) in the shared memory space, and does not require explicit sychronization or messaging.
+The system guarantees atomic write access to primitive types (anything up to quads) in the shared memory space, and does not require explicit sychronization or messaging.
 Simply writing to the shared memory map is sufficient.
 Networked semaphores provide access control to larger data structures, and barrier directives guarantee process synchronization.

-This system is not multi-threaded.
+This system will not work with multi-threaded processes.
 Userland multithreading libraries will result in undefined results.
 Attempt this at your own risk.

 ### Dependencies